Alexander Hamilton: Religion

+Religious faith

-As a youth in the West Indies, Hamilton was an orthodox and conventional Presbyterian of the New Lights; he was taught there by a student of John Witherspoon, a moderate of the New School.
+As a youth in the West Indies, Hamilton was an Orthodox and conventional Presbyterian of the New Lights; he was mentored there by a former student of John Witherspoon, a moderate of the New School.
 He wrote two or three hymns, which were published in the local newspaper.
 Robert Troup, his college roommate, noted that Hamilton was "in the habit of praying on his knees night and morning".

-According to Gordon Wood, Hamilton dropped his youthful religiosity during the Revolution and became "a conventional liberal with theistic inclinations who was an irregular churchgoer at best"; however, he returned to religion in his last years.
-Chernow wrote that Hamilton was nominally an Episcopalian, but:
+During the American Revolution, however, Hamilton became less religious and instead became "a conventional liberal with theistic inclinations who was an irregular churchgoer at best," according to Brown University historian Gordon S. Wood.
+In his final years of life, though, Hamilton returned to his Protestant faith, and was Episcopalian.
+Historian Ron Chernow wrote:

-Stories were circulated that Hamilton had made two quips about God at the time of the Constitutional Convention in 1787.
-During the French Revolution, he displayed a utilitarian approach to using religion for political ends, such as by maligning Jefferson as "the atheist", and insisting that Christianity and Jeffersonian democracy were incompatible.
-After 1801, Hamilton further attested his belief in Christianity, proposing a Christian Constitutional Society in 1802 to take hold of "some strong feeling of the mind" to elect "fit men" to office, and advocating "Christian welfare societies" for the poor.
-After being shot, Hamilton spoke of his belief in God's mercy.
+When the Constitutional Convention opened in Philadelphia in May 1787, stories circulated that Hamilton made two quips about God at the convention.
+Asked by a Presbyterian minister why God was not referenced in the Constitution, Hamilton responded "Indeed, Doctor, we forgot it."
+When Benjamin Franklin asked that each session of the Constitutional Convention be opened with prayer, Hamilton is reported to have replied that there was no need for "foreign aid".
+During the French Revolution, Hamilton displayed a utilitarian approach to using religion for political ends, including maligning Thomas Jefferson as "the atheist", and insisting that Christianity and Jeffersonian democracy were incompatible.
+After 1801, Hamilton expressed his belief in Christianity, proposing a Christian Constitutional Society in 1802 to take hold of "some strong feeling of the mind" to elect "fit men" to office, and advocating "Christian welfare societies" for the poor.

+After being shot in his duel with Aaron Burr on July 11, 1804, Hamilton spoke of his belief in God's mercy.
+On his deathbed, Hamilton asked the Episcopal Bishop of New York, Benjamin Moore, to give him holy communion.
+Moore initially declined to do so, on two grounds: that to participate in a duel was a mortal sin, and that Hamilton, although undoubtedly sincere in his faith, was not a member of the Episcopalian denomination.
+After leaving, Moore was persuaded to return that afternoon following urgent pleas of Hamilton's friends.
+After receiving Hamilton's solemn assurance that he never intended to shoot Burr and repented for his part in the duel, Moore gave him communion.
+Bishop Moore returned the next morning, stayed with Hamilton for several hours until his death, and conducted his subsequent funeral service at Trinity Church.